vishalgakhare/theone/docs/Books/Staff Engineer Path.md

 There are 3 maps you would need:

 1. Locator Map - Zoom out to know where the team is and what's its place in the org.
 This would  isolate and remove the importance of the local problems.
 2. Treasure Map - It's the destination.
-You should be able to describe the treasure available at the destination.
+You should be able to tell a compelling story of the treasure available at the destination.
 3. Topographical Map - Direction and navigation through the terrain to the destination.
 You should be able to see the path to get there and the challenges/wins that would happen on the way.
 What support and friction that you would run into.

 The secrets to these maps lie in the culture.
 But **What is culture?**